Skip to main content

 ).arrow()

 A data quality check or check is a function applied to data that returns a check result or result (can be boolean, integer, float, etc.).
-The result that is converted to a success / fail check outcome or outcome (boolean) based on a decision.
+The result is converted to a success / fail check outcome or outcome (boolean) based on a decision.

 info